 You might be wondering why I’m writing a post about the best Sony a6000 lenses.
 After all, there are currently 13 great Sony mirrorless cameras with interchangeable lenses… so why write a post that focuses specifically on the best lenses for the Sony a6000?

 The answer is quite simple – the Sony a6000 is widely regarded as the best selling mirrorless camera of all time.

-With so many happy owners around the world, it’s only natural that there’s a lot of interest over the best lenses for the Sony a6000.
+With so many happy owners around the world, it’s only natural that there’s a lot of interest over the best lenses for Sony a6000 shooters.

 The Sony a6000 really is excellent value for money.
 It can easily stand head to head with more expensive DSLR cameras, with impressive performance and handy portability, all available for under $500 (see the latest price here, or check out the best value Sony a6000 bundle).

 Recently I was fortunate enough to borrow a selection of Sony E-Mount lenses to test with my Sony a6000 camera.